 No. Each party must physically present themselves to make a personal declaration before the officer of their intention to divorce.

-In case of divorce by mutual consent, the Divorce Contract will contain the arrangement as to who, both of the spouses or either spouse, will contribute to the maintenance of the children and how much is the contribution.
+In cases of divorce by mutual consent, the divorce contract will contain an arrangement as to who, both spouses or either spouse, will contribute to the maintenance of the children and how much the contribution is.

-In case of divorce by judgment of the Court or in case the Divorce Agreement has no provisions about the children’s maintenance, the Court shall determine it.
+In cases of divorce by judgment of the court or where the divorce agreement has no provisions about the children’s maintenance, the court shall determine.

-Marital property is anything acquired during the course of marriage by way of gift, purchase, or inheritance.
-Personal property is anything acquired before the marriage.
-When a couple divorces in Thailand, there will be equal division of all marital properties.
-Personal property remains to the individual.
+Anything acquired during the course of marriage by way of gift, purchase, or inheritance is considered marital property.
+Personal property is anything acquired before marriage.
+When a couple divorces in Thailand, there will be an equal division of all marital properties.
+Personal property remains with the individual.
 If both parties agree to the terms, then the proceedings are not complicated.
-However, if the couple cannot agreeably settle the distribution issues, the court will have to resolve the issues based on Thai laws.
+However, if the couple cannot agreeably settle the distribution issues, the court will have to resolve the issues based on Thai law.
 Furthermore, common debts incurred shall be of equal liability between the couple upon termination of the marriage.

 If the marriage was legally registered, divorce by mutual consent takes effect from the time of registration.
 If all documentation is in order, then you can complete the divorce and its registration in one day.

 Divorce by judgment of the Court takes effect on and from the time when the judgment becomes final.
-However, such judgment may not be set up to the prejudice to the rights of third persons acting in good faith unless the divorce has been duly registered.
+However, such judgment may not be set up to prejudice the rights of third parties acting in good faith unless the divorce has been duly registered.

 Yes.
-The filing or both parties may withdraw the contested divorce case anytime and file an uncontested divorce instead.
+The filing party or both parties may withdraw the contested divorce case at any time and file an uncontested divorce instead.